jmspit/dodo/src/DEVELOPER.md

       described in the data).

 A CA is a chain of certificates anchored to a trust anchor, which is a self-signed certificate.
 Such trust anchors typically create intermediate certificates which are used to sign CSR's.
-The trust entails that the CA has establised that the private key belongs to the identity specified in the certificate with matching public key.
+The trust entails that the CA has established that the private key belongs to the identity specified in the certificate with matching public key.

 Operating systems or software suites are often deployed with well known and widely trusted CA's that verify identity